-Join Ben Long for an in-depth discussion in this video Tone, part of Foundations of Photography: Composition.
+Join Ben Long for an in-depth discussion in this video Tone, part of Photography Foundations: Composition.

 Ben: Earlier in this course, we talked about the idea that you can create balance…in an image by playing different tones against each other.…So, you might balance light against dark, dark against light.…You can balance dark parts against each other;…you can do the same with light parts.…These are all ways that you can create balance in your image.…However, there will be times when you can't get the tonal balance that you want…in camera through exposure adjustment.…Sometimes you simply can't capture the dark blacks or light whites that you…need to create the composition that you want.…